xiaodoushabing/utilities/README.md

 ### YAML Configuration Structure

 The LogManager supports YAML configuration files for defining formats, handlers, and task mappings.
-See the included `logmanager_config.yaml` for a complete example with:
+See the included `example_config.yaml` for a complete example with:

 - **Formats**: Define reusable log format templates
-- **Handlers**: Configure shared output destinations (console, file, etc.)
+- **Handlers**: Configure handler with all standard Loguru handler options (sink, format, level, etc.)
 - **Logger Tasks**: Map tasks to handlers with specific minimum log levels

 ### Handler Configuration Options